Tractable General Equilibrium: Variational Inequalities

-The following additional properties of VIs will be relevant in the sequel, and will define important properties of the set of strong and weak solutions of VIs.
-A VI $(\set, \vioperset)$ is \{ \mydef{monotone}, \mydef{pseudomonotone}, \mydef{quasimonotone} \} iff the optimality operator $\vioperset$ is \{ monotone, pseudomonotone, quasimonotone \}.
-Another common more property for the analysis of VIs is known as the Minty condition.
-A VI $(\set, \vioperset)$ satisfies the \mydef{Minty condition} iff the set of weak solutions is non-empty, i.e., $\mvi(\set, \vioperset) \neq \emptyset$.
-With these definitions in order, we summarize the following known properties of the solution sets of VIs.
+Unlike strong solutions, the existence of weak solutions is not guaranteed in continuous VIs.
+A VI $(\set, \vioperset)$ is said to satisfy the \mydef{Minty condition} iff the set of weak solutions is non-empty, i.e., $\mvi(\set, \vioperset) \neq \emptyset$.
+With these definitions in place, we summarize the following known properties of the solution sets of VIs.